Azure/bicep-registry-modules/avm/res/network/load-balancer/inbound-nat-rule/README.md

 ### Parameter: `frontendPort`

 The port for the external endpoint.
 Port numbers for each rule must be unique within the Load Balancer.
 Required if FrontendPortRangeStart and FrontendPortRangeEnd are not specified.

 - Required: No
 - Type: int

+### Parameter: `frontendPortRangeStart`

+The port range start for the external endpoint.
+This property is used together with BackendAddressPool and FrontendPortRangeEnd.
+Individual inbound NAT rule port mappings will be created for each backend address from BackendAddressPool.
+Required if FrontendPort is not specified.

+- Required: No
+- Type: int